 Unless you want to edit theme core files, then you're safe off sticking with their prebuilt ones.

 Alternatively, you can opt for a premium theme with support instead to avoid any coding problems.

-However, if a particular paid app can help you save time or reduce the amount of hassle in your workflow, it might be worthwhile as an investment.
-Pick your apps carefully and choose the ones that are able to help you in your everyday business.
+Of course – if a particular paid app can help you save time or reduce the amount of hassle in your workflow, it might be worthwhile as an investment.
+So pick your apps carefully and choose the ones that are able to help you in your everyday business.

 What you can do is to set up email forwarding.
 This makes it so that whenever someone reaches out to [email protected], the email will automatically be forwarded to your regular email account like Gmail or Yahoo.
 The same goes for replying to emails.